 Recent wildlife translocations

 In late August 2013, 11 black rhinos were moved from Lewa to the neighbouring Borana Conservancy to decongest the resident population that had exceeded carrying capacity as well as establish a pioneer population on Borana.
-10 others were taken to the new rhino sanctuary from Nakuru National Park.
+10 others were taken to the new rhino sanctuary from Lake Nakuru National Park.

 Ever heard of the brother-sister relationship that develops amongst white rhinos?
 This phenomenon takes place when a male and female white rhino living together in isolation co-exist with no sexual involvement, similar to a 'brother and sister'.
 The extremely rare and critically endangered northern white rhinos at the Ol Pejeta Conservancy had developed this relationship, the least ideal situation given their few numbers; there are only seven left in the world.

-To break this brother-sister bond, two male southern white rhinos from Lewa were recently moved to the northern white boma.
+To break this brother-sister bond, two male southern white rhinos from Lewa were moved to the northern white boma.
 It is hoped that this new 'competition' will stimulate a new relationship amongst this largest rhino species and encourage mating.

 Treatment of sick/wounded or injured wildlife

 Wildlife is often treated for injuries resulting from gun shot wounds, snares, territorial fights, fractures and prey species interaction.
 Others are treated for various diseases.

 Intervention to treat sick or injured wildlife is restricted to endangered or key species such as the rhino, Grevy's zebra, elephant, lion, cheetah and leopard.
 In the case of the endangered wildlife, every animal life counts in the re-emergence of the species.

 Collaring of wildlife and ear-notching of rhino for research and monitoring